 This article attempts to examine some of the possibilities of comparative literary history with respect to Assamese literature.
 It is well known that the act of writing a literary history is an endeavour to explore and document the nature and types of literary creations carried out within a group or community.
-Even though such an activity existed in various formats since the Middle Ages and even before, a concerted effort towards its formulation as a discipline was undertaken as part of the intellectual nurtured by Enlightenment eighteenth-century Europe.
+Even though such an activity existed in various formats since the Middle Ages and even before, a concerted effort towards its formulation as a discipline was undertaken as part of the intellectual temper nurtured by Enlightenment in eighteenth-century Europe.
 That was a time, which fostered a belief in literary tradition as a marker of a community's shared social and cultural identity.
 The growth of nation-states as a political phenomenon further necessitated the record and documentation of people's past through tangible and intangible heritagemarkers.
-The subject of nationhood found a suitable ally in the discipline of literary history which, according to David Perkins (1992: 1), included "works on the literature of nations, periods, traditions, schools, regions, social classes, political movements, ethnic groups, women, and gays, and these studies foreground the genesis or production of texts, their effect on society or on subsequent literature, their reception, or all these moments synthetically".
+The subject of nationhood found a suitable ally in the discipline of literary history literature, their reception, or all these moments synthetically".